 Read also: Knowing Your Capital Stack

-The Loan-To-Value (LTV) Ratio is the loan amount given to the borrower on the back of the valuation of the asset.
+The Loan-to-Value (LTV) ratio is the loan amount given to the borrower on the back of the valuation of a real estate asset.
 A higher LTV ratio represents a higher risk to the lender.

-The Loan-to-Value (LTV) ratio is related to the LTC ratio, but the LTV ratio uses the total value of the project rather than the cost.
+The LTV ratio is related to the LTC ratio, but it uses the total value of the project as its denominator, rather than its cost.

 The LTV ratio is calculated using the following formula:

-Overall, LTC is more appropriate when assessing a project which requires more construction, such as a value-add (house flipping) property or a ground-up development that both come with more required construction costs.
-Meanwhile, LTV is more suitable for evaluating a stabilised real estate asset or a property which uses a core investing strategy.
+Overall, the LTC ratio is more appropriate when assessing a project which requires more construction, such as a value-add (house flipping) property or a ground-up development, which both come with more required construction costs.
+On the other hand, the LTV ratio is more suitable for evaluating a stabilised real estate asset or a property investment that adopts a Core investing strategy.